Staff

 Employed and Contracted Staff

-Jennifer Smits, Bachelor of Science First Class Honours (Resource and Environmental Management) 2008, Australian National University.
+Jennifer Smits, Bachelor of Science (Resource and Environmental Management) First Class Honours 2008, Australian National University.
+Master of Science Charles Sturt University, 2017.

-Jenny provides research support and investigations for biological aspects of projects, mapping surveys and software development.
-She has well developed computer mapping and GIS skills using ArcGIS, Manifold and MapInfo.
+Jenny provides part time research support and investigations for biological aspects of projects, mapping surveys and software development.
+She has well developed computer mapping and GIS skills using ArcGIS, Manifold and MapInfo and has a Graduate Certificate in GIS and Remote Sensing.
 She has refined, developed and trained Cybertracker, the icon-based, portable GPS software, for Aboriginal rangers to track native and invasive flora and fauna.
 Activities also include bird, reptile, plant, mammal, aerial, landscape function, erosion, water and soil carbon surveys.
-She is advising on procedures and requirements to minimise the impact of windfarms on wildlife and habitats.
-Jenny is a soil scientist with a particular interest in carbon management.
+She advised on procedures and requirements to minimise the impact of windfarms on wildlife and habitats.

-Bachelor of Science (Forestry) / Bachelor of Science (Biology) 2001 – Dec 2005 from Australian National University.
+Geoff Kay Bachelor of Science (Forestry) / Bachelor of Science (Biology) 2001 – Dec 2005, PhD Australian National University 2018

 Geoff provides part-time support and research services for AWS.
-He has modelled kangaroo populations and sustainable harvests and led the 2010 and 2011 reptile survey of Angas Downs conducted with the support of the Anangu Rangers.
-Here he is shown with the Angas Downs emblem – the Thorny Devil
+When working for he modelled kangaroo populations and sustainable harvests and led the 2010 and 2011 reptile survey of Angas Downs conducted with the support of the Anangu Rangers.
+Here he is shown with the Angas Downs emblem – the Thorny Devil.

 Margaret Woodrow, Bachelor of Arts, Sydney University, with majors in Economics and Geography, and Diploma of Education, (CCAE).
 Margaret Woodrow provides administrative and research support for the wide range of AWS activities and projects.
 She has 15 years public service experience and 11 years as a subject coordinator in a large school.